McHarold404/TableGEN/README.md

-# Livesum Table Generation Project
+# Schema Guided Text-to-Table Generation

 This project focuses on converting unstructured textual data into structured tables using state-of-the-art models like GPT, Gemini, and Llama.
 Our approach, **Map&Make (M&M)**, is a structured summarization framework that **dynamically infers table schema** rather than relying on predefined templates.
 It follows a **three-step process** that extracts key information, structures it into a schema, and fills the tables accurately.